 We will keep you informed if further scientific information comes to light.

-Impact on Supply of Food Safety-Related Items
+Impact on Supply of Food Safety-Related Items and Services

 If you are experiencing an immediate issue with lack of supplies and need guidance on alternatives (for example, guidance on making your own hand sanitizer), please follow expert recommendations and retain the instructions to show your auditor.
 Examples include: